presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 ## Conclusion

-Mastering the mentions feature makes your communication with Cline more efficient.
-By providing appropriate context, Cline can deliver more accurate assistance, significantly improving your development workflow.
+Mastering the mentions feature makes your communication with HAI more efficient.
+By providing appropriate context, HAI can deliver more accurate assistance, significantly improving your development workflow.